How to care for new plants in extreme heat

 - During extreme weather conditions, we check plants by hand on their way out the door to ensure they meet our quality standards.

-- If your plant has issues due to excessive heat in transit, customer service agents are just a phone call or
+- If your plant has issues due to excessive heat in transit, customer service agents are just a phone call or away.

 - New plants watered daily should perform just fine.

 - Every plant you receive is backed by our No-Risk Guarantee.

 What to do if you receive your new plants during a heat wave:

 - When your order arrives, open the box right away.